Entropy-Aware On-Policy Distillation of Language Models: Abstract

 \section{Abstract}

 On-policy distillation is a promising approach for transferring knowledge between language models, where a student learns from dense token-level signals along its own trajectories.
-This framework typically uses reverse KL divergence, encouraging the student to match the teacher's high-confidence predictions.
+The standard objective is reverse KL divergence, which encourages the student to match the teacher's high-confidence predictions.
 However, we show that the mode-seeking property of reverse KL reduces generation diversity and yields unstable learning signals when the teacher distribution has high entropy.
-To address this, we introduce \methodfullname.
-Our key idea is augmenting the standard reverse KL objective with forward KL when teacher entropy is high, capturing the full range of plausible outputs while retaining precise imitation elsewhere.
-It balances mode-seeking precision with mode-covering robustness without sacrificing on-policy training efficiency.
+To address this, we introduce \methodfullname~(\method), which augments the reverse KL objective with forward KL on tokens where the teacher distribution has high entropy.
+This captures the full range of plausible outputs at uncertain steps while retaining precise imitation elsewhere, balancing mode-seeking precision with mode-covering robustness without sacrificing on-policy training efficiency.
 Experiments show that our method maintains generation diversity (sustained token-level entropy) and improves student–teacher alignment (lower forward KL on high-entropy tokens).
 Across six math reasoning benchmarks, this yields Pass@8 accuracy gains of $+1.37$ for Qwen3-0.6B-Base, $+2.39$ for Qwen3-1.7B-Base, and $+5.05$ for Qwen3-4B-Base compared to baseline on-policy distillation methods.
 These results demonstrate that accounting for teacher uncertainty is essential for maintaining diversity and achieving effective knowledge transfer.
+Our code is publicly available at { \url{https://github.com/WLS04/EOPD}}.